-- 3-51 (1) A lawyer who becomes an insolvent lawyer must immediately - (a) notify the Executive Director in writing that he or she has become an insolvent lawyer, and - (b) deliver to the Executive Director - (i) a copy of all material filed in the proceedings referred to in the definition. - (ii) all information about any debts to a creditor who is or has been a client of the lawyer, - (iii) all information about any debt that arose from the lawyer's practice of law, and - (iv) any other information, including copies of any books, records, accounts and other documents and information in his or her possession that are relevant to the proceedings referred to in the definition that the Executive Director may request. - (2) An insolvent lawyer who becomes bankrupt has conducted himself or herself in a manner unbecoming the profession in either of the following circumstances: - (a) the lawyer's wilful neglect of creditors, financial irresponsibility or personal extravagance contributed to the bankruptcy; - (b) the lawyer fails or refuses to take reasonable steps to obtain a discharge from the bankruptcy within a reasonable time. - (3) An insolvent lawyer must not operate a trust account except with - (a) the permission of the Executive Director, and - (b) a second signatory who is a practising lawyer, not an insolvent lawyer and approved by the Executive Director.
+- 3-51 (1) A lawyer who becomes an insolvent lawyer must immediately - (a) notify the Executive Director in writing that the lawyer has become an insolvent lawyer, and - (b) deliver to the Executive Director - (i) a copy of all material filed in the proceedings referred to in the definition, - (ii) all information about any debts to a creditor who is or has been a client of the lawyer, - (iii) all information about any debt that arose from the lawyer's practice of law, and - (iv) any other information, including copies of any books, records, accounts and other documents and information in the lawyer's possession that are relevant to the proceedings referred to in the definition that the Executive Director may request. - (2) An insolvent lawyer who becomes bankrupt has committed conduct unbecoming the profession in either of the following circumstances: - (a) the lawyer's wilful neglect of creditors, financial irresponsibility or personal extravagance contributed to the bankruptcy; - (b) the lawyer fails or refuses to take reasonable steps to obtain a discharge from the bankruptcy within a reasonable time. - (3) An insolvent lawyer must not operate a trust account except with - (a) the permission of the Executive Director, and - (b) a second signatory who is a practising lawyer, not an insolvent lawyer and approved by the Executive Director.